Which city is cheaper, Amsterdam or Kuala Lumpur?

 When we compare the travel costs of actual travelers between Kuala Lumpur and Amsterdam, we can see that Amsterdam is more expensive.
 And not only is Kuala Lumpur much less expensive, but it is actually a significantly cheaper destination.
 Since Kuala Lumpur is in Asia and Amsterdam is in Europe, this is one of the main reasons why the costs are so different, as different regions of the world tend to have overall different travel costs.
 So, traveling to Kuala Lumpur would let you spend less money overall.
 Or, you could decide to spend more money in Kuala Lumpur and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Amsterdam would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Amsterdam than you might in Kuala Lumpur.

 Both Amsterdam and Kuala Lumpur during the summer are popular places to visit.
-Plenty of visitors come to Kuala Lumpur because of the warm tropical climate that lasts throughout the year.
+Plenty of visitors come to Kuala Lumpur because of the warm climate and sunshine that lasts throughout the year.
 Also, most visitors come to Amsterdam for the city activities, the music scene, and the family-friendly experiences during these months.

 In Amsterdam, it's very sunny this time of the year.
 It's quite sunny in Kuala Lumpur.
 In the summer, Kuala Lumpur often gets around the same amount of sunshine as Amsterdam.
 Kuala Lumpur gets 200 hours of sunny skies this time of year, while Amsterdam receives 204 hours of full sun.